The memory your AI tools don't have.

 A collaborative, multi-tenant platform.Where AI conversations become team knowledge.

-• Hybrid search.
-Full-text plus semantic retrieval, so prior sessions actually surface when you ask.
+Full-text plus semantic retrieval, so prior notes and decisions actually surface when you ask.

 Six things Brainiac does.So you stop losing context.